 3. What happens when the Will contains an error?

 Occasionally, Wills contain errors.
-This happens most commonly when there are multiple codicils, or when the Will is not prepared by a lawyer.
+This happens most commonly when there are multiple codicils, or when the Will has not been prepared by a lawyer.

 Smaller issues (such as name misspellings, incorrect addresses, etc) can be dealt with by sufficient but brief explanations in the Probate Application.
 However, errors that “muddy” the gifting intentions of the deceased require more formal correction, known as ‘rectification’.

-If a lawyer was responsible for the error, the lawyer or LawClaims may be responsible for bearing the (reasonable) cost of the rectification.
+If a lawyer was responsible for the error, the lawyer (or the lawyer’s insurer) may be responsible for bearing the (reasonable) cost of the rectification.

 If you are concerned that a Will may contain an error, call us on 1300 654 590 to better understand your options to deal with this, so that your application for probate is not unnecessarily delayed.